 Why Do Kittens Get Diarrhea?

 Why do kittens get diarrhea?
-When we first introduced our kittens to our home, we set them up in the laundry room with all their bedding, food and water, and litter boxes.
-They settled in nicely.
+When we first brought home our Maine Coon kittens, we set them up in a separate room with all their bedding, food and water, and litter boxes.
+They settled in nicely!

 I soon found out that diarrhea in kittens certainly happens.

-They were perfect in their use of the litter box, but it was still a mess.
+They were perfect in their use of the litter box, fully trained, but it was still a mess.

-Let's just say that Alice and Leo became accustomed to getting bathed at a very young age!
+Let's just say that Alice and Leo had a lot of baths in the beginnning!

 two maine coon kittens napping

-Welcoming a new kitten into your home is such an exciting time, but it can also come with concerns.
+Welcoming a new kitten into your home is such an exciting time, and if you are worried about their health, that can really put a damper on things.

 I was worried about the causes of diarrhea in my new kittens, and I immediately called our family veterinarian.
 He quickly put my mind at ease.